Sage-Bionetworks-IT/organizations-infra/.github/PULL_REQUEST_TEMPLATE.md

-# PR Checklist:
+PR Checklist:
-# [ ] Describe and explain your intentions for this change
-# [ ] Setup pre-commit and run the validators (info in README.md)
+[ ] Describe and explain your intentions for this change [ ] Setup pre-commit and run the validators (info in README.md)

-# To validate files run: pre-commit run --all-files